Man arrested after Quran damaged at Arizona State University – KION546

 Associated Press

 TEMPE, Ariz.
-(AP) — Arizona State University police have arrested a man they say is responsible for damaging Islamic literature and a copy of the Quran at the campus library.
+(AP) — Arizona State University police have arrested a 38-year-old homeless man they say is responsible for damaging Islamic literature and a copy of the Quran at the campus library.
 Police are investigating a motive for damage at the Hayden Library’s interfaith room on Wednesday.
-Before the arrest, the ASU Muslim Students Association called the damage a hate crime and posted photos of burned and torn pages with Arabic writing and damage to a wall.
-Court records and a statement from ASU police say officers on Thursday arrested a 38-year-old homeless man after a witness saw him tear up several magazines and books and reported it to library staff.
+Before the arrest, the Council on American-Islamic Relations called it a hate crime and the ASU Muslim Students Association posted photos of burned and torn pages with Arabic writing and damage to a wall.
+Authorities say officers arrested the man after a witness reported to library staff that he tore up several magazines and books.
 Officers connected him to the earlier damage of Islamic materials through surveillance footage.